yoge1212/yoge1212/README.md

 ### Hi there 👋

+My name is Yogesh Sampathkumar and I'm a computer science student at Rutgers University.
+Here's some info about me!

 <!--
 **yoge1212/yoge1212** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.